Family and Child Psychology MSc

 180 credits (as above, plus PS7112)

 Candidates will normally possess an honours degree in psychology (minimum 2.ii) or a related discipline.
-In line with university regulations, students who have successfully completed the Postgraduate Certificate or Postgraduate Diploma intermediate award(s) of this programme will be eligible to continue their studies and complete the full Masters degree.
+Students who have successfully completed the PG Certificate or PG Diploma intermediate award(s) of this programme will be eligible to continue their studies and complete the full Masters degree.
 In addition, as our introductory research methods provision is shared with the Psychology conversion programme, which assumes no previous experience in psychology, we are willing to consider applications from graduates from outside the social sciences who can demonstrate that they have sufficient interest and motivation to pursue studies in a field that is different to their first degree.
-It should be recognised, however, that the programme does involve the use of statistical methods equivalent to those used in undergraduate psychology and beyond.
+Exceptionally, we may consider applicants with relevant professional qualifications and experience, where there is evidence of ability to carry out research at postgraduate level.
+Where appropriate, applicants will be interviewed by a representative of the programme team.
 Applicants whose first language is not English must have an appropriate level of English proficiency certification before applying (e.g., IELTS, TOEFL).

 Masters degrees are awarded to students who have demonstrated:·